JAlcocerT/JAlcocerT/content/blog/ai-comercial-groq-yt.md

     alt: "Summarize Youtube Videos with AI" # alt text
     caption: "Using Groq to Summarize Youtube Videos." # display caption under cover
 tags: ["Docker","Gen-AI","Python","Dev","Self-Hosting"]
-description: 'Groq Video Summaries with LLMs'
+description: 'Groq Video Summaries with LLMs, Streamlit (and the streamlit-authenticator auth package).'
-summary: 'How to avoid falling into click baits with Generative AI.
-Use Groq and Streamlit to summarize and video and to know if its worth your time!'
 url: 'summarize-yt-videos'
 ---

+How to avoid falling into click baits with Generative AI.

+Use Groq and Streamlit to summarize and video and to know if its worth your time!

 <!--
 * How to chat with websites(Streamlit) =>>> https://github.com/alejandro-ao/chat-with-websites